Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Check your trim boards for rot and replace wood that's too far gone.
 Fascia boards beneath gutters are usually the first to rot, especially if the gutters are clogged and overflowing onto the wood.
 Small spots of rotten wood can usually be repaired with specialized wood restorer products for exterior use.

 Fill Holes and Knots

 Fill woodpecker holes and open knots with a strong, water-resistant product like 3m Bondo wood filler.
 This stuff is awesome and paintable.
 Another good product for exterior patch work is Durham's, an inexpensive water putty.
 The putty dries hard too, but I use Bondo wood filler because it's waterproof and dries harder.

-Most soffits have metal vents for ventilation.
-While you can paint the vents to match the trim, be careful not to clog them with paint.
+Most soffits have metal vents for ventilation, and you can paint the vents to match the trim, but be careful not to clog them with paint.
 Replace clogged vents with new ones.
 Lightly brushing paint over the top of the vents won't clog the holes inside.
 Never brush paint inside the vent.

 Keep a caulk gun handy to caulk cracks in the wood, or where boards meet.
 Use a white, paintable caulk that dries fast.